savco2000/savco2000.github.io/_posts/2022-11-22-welcome-to-my-blog.md

 So I have finally caved in and agreed to write a blog.
 Wish me luck!

-This blog will consist of topics that I find interesting including business, science and technology, governance, human psychology, human organizations and societies.
+This blog will consist of topics that I find interesting including music, business, science and technology, governance, human psychology, human organizations and societies.

 I have deliberately chosen not to allow for comments in the blog posts because I don't have the time, energy and patience to perform content moderation.
 However, please feel free to email me if you need to get in touch.